karunakc/Book-Recommendation-System/README.md

     Open the .ipynb file
     Shift enter to run the code cell
 ```
-## About the project
-A simple data centric project which uses a csv books dataset to generate random book based on ratings you enter.
-The python library has been used to perform this function.

 ### Is this project beginner friendly?
 YES
-### Specifics
-Ensure Anaconda has been installed: https://www.anaconda.com/

 ## Maintainer
 Maintainer : [karunakc](https://github.com/karunakc) , [gmail](https://github.com/karunakc)